pmalirz/spring-web-params-binding/README.md

 # Binding HTTP parameters directly to a model

-This is to showcase how to bind HTTP parameters to the model object (context).
-Although a trivial task it is often forgotten by developers.
+This is to showcase how to bind HTTP parameters to the model object (context), although it is a trivial task that is often forgotten by developers.

 ## 🚫 Don't bind parameters via method arguments